 Or are they happy, forward-looking, and excited about both their future and the path that will take them there?

-If you’re feeling stuck in a rut with any part of your writing or business, find ways to adjust your travel socializing to surround yourself with people in the place you want to be in rather than the one you’re trying to figure out how to leave.
+If you’re feeling stuck with any part of your writing or business, find ways to adjust your travel socializing to surround yourself with people in the place you want to be in rather than the one you’re trying to figure out how to leave.

 How?